Skip to content

 Emperor of the West

 Flavius Valentinianus was born in Pannonia in about 321 AD.
 Valentinian was the son of Gratianus the Elder.
-His father was a man of humble origin who rose through the ranks of the military to become a great general.
-Valentinian traveled along with his father to Africa, where he himself began to rise through the ranks of the military.
-Valentinian quickly proved himself quite talented and served distinguishably under the emperor Constantius II and later under the Emperor Julian II.
-However, because of his Christian beliefs, Julian dismissed Valentinian from military service and banished him to Egypt in 362 AD.
+His father was a man of humble origin.
+Nevertheless, he rose through the ranks of the military to become a great general.
+Valentinian traveled with his father to Africa, where he began to rise through the military ranks.
+Valentinian quickly proved himself talented and served distinguishably under Emperor Constantius II and later under Emperor Julian II.
+However, because of his Christian beliefs, Julian dismissed Valentinian from military service and banished him to Egypt in 362 AD since he rejected Christianity, given that Constantine II slaughtered his side of the family in a massacre upon the death of Constantine I the Great.
+He came to realize that being Christian did not mean anything.

 Valentinian was recalled to service by Emperor Jovian in 363 AD and was given the command of the troops in Gaul.
 Upon the untimely death of Jovian, the generals once again conferred among themselves to select a successor.
 Valentinian proved to be their choice.

 At Nicaea, Valentinian was proclaimed Emperor.
-About a month later, he named his younger brother Valens, co-emperor.
+About a month later, he named his younger brother Valens co-emperor.
 The Empire was then divided between the two rulers, Valentinian being content to leave the government of the Eastern provinces to his brother.
 At the same time, he took charge of the Western provinces.
-This division of the Empire would establish a precedent that would ultimately divide the Empire in two forever.
+This division of the Empire would establish a precedent that would ultimately divide the Empire in two forever.val den1

-Valentinian almost immediately began building the defense of the Rhine frontier.
-This major project consumed most of his time.
+Valentinian almost immediately began building the defense of the Rhine frontier, which consumed most of his time.
 In 367 AD, Britain was overrun by Picts (Scottish), Seats, Franks, and Saxons.
 The situation became so critical that it took Count Theodosius, a skilled and experienced general, nearly two years to restore law and order in the island province.

-There were many reforms that Valentinian brought to government, most of which focused perhaps too much on the military.
+Valentinian brought many reforms to the government, most of which focused perhaps too much on the military.
 Soldiers were given almost special status, and taxes were raised by almost any method possible to ensure revenues.
 Less refined military men were raised to the rank of Senator, and the Senate complained about their diminishing role within the government itself.

 Alexandria

-Then there were huge earthquakes that sank Alexandria, Egypt, which spawned a huge tremendous tsunami that devastated Sicily and Greece on July 21st, 365AD.
-In Alexandria itself, according to both historical records and archaeological evidence, collapsed onshore and offshore by an earthquake in the mid-to late-eighth century A.D. and by one or two earlier earthquakes sometime this one during 365/366AD and perhaps one earlier around 200AD.
+Then, huge earthquakes sank Alexandria, Egypt, which spawned a tremendous tsunami that devastated Sicily and Greece on July 21st, 365AD.
+Alexandria itself, according to both historical records and archaeological evidence, collapsed onshore and offshore by an earthquake in the mid-to late-eighth century A.D. and by one or two earlier earthquakes sometime during 365/366AD and perhaps one earlier around 200AD.
 Edward Gibbon wrote in his Decline and Fall of the Roman Empire:

 “In the second year of the reign of Valentinian and Valens, on the morning of the twenty-first day of July, the greatest part of the Roman world was shaken by a violent and destructive earthquake.
 The impression was communicated to the waters; the shores of the Mediterranean were left dry by the sudden retreat of the sea; great quantities of fish were caught with the hand; large vessels were stranded on the mud; and a curious spectator ^1 amused his eye, or rather his fancy, by contemplating the various appearance of valleys and mountains, which had never, since the formation of the globe, been exposed to the sun.
 But the tide soon returned, with the weight of an immense and irresistible deluge, which was severely felt on the coasts of Sicily, of Dalmatia, of Greece, and of Egypt: large boats were transported and lodged on the roofs of houses or at the distance of two miles from the shore; the people, with their habitations, were swept away by the waters; and the city of Alexandria annually commemorated the fatal day, on which fifty thousand persons had lost their lives in the inundation.
 This calamity, the report of which was magnified from one province to another, astonished and terrified the subjects of Rome, and their affrighted imagination enlarged the real extent of a momentary evil.
 They recollected the preceding earthquakes, which had subverted the cities of Palestine and Bithynia: they considered these alarming strokes as the prelude only of still more dreadful calamities, and their fearful vanity was disposed to confound the symptoms of a declining empire and a sinking world.”